mekkablue/LayerGeek/README.md

 Deletes all hints and guidelines.

-### System Requirements
+### Requirements

-This plugin needs Glyphs 1.4.3 or later, running on OS X 10.7 or later.
-It has only been tested on OS X 10.9, though.
+The plugin needs Glyphs 1.4.3 or higher, running on OS X 10.7 or later.
+I can only test it in current OS versions, and I assume it will not work in versions of Mac OS X older than 10.7.

 ### License